TiesSchalij/HeurImprovement_Code/README.md

   The heuristic for "improved" must match the filename as in line 131.
   In Case Gurobi is unavailable, in line 70 of 'BPP_CG_solver.m' change 's.GurobiSolve(0,inf,0,subsol)' to 's.BPsolve' to use Matlab's built-in solver.
 Note that different optimal solutions may be returned, which will affect the total solving trajectory.

-Summarizing statistics are printed at the end of the program.
+A summary of results is printed at the end of the program.